Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Underfueling your workouts, both consciously (through food rules and diet culture) and unconsciously, can lead to a condition known as relative energy deficiency in sport, called RED-S, for short.

-RED-S affects many aspects of health including physiological, emotional, mental, relational and overall health.
-It also has a devastating impact on athletic performance, leading to an increased risk for injuries, loss of menstruation, cognitive difficulties and more.
+- RED-S affects many aspects of health including physiological, emotional, mental, relational and overall health.

 If you’re training for a full or half marathon and you don’t have a marathon nutrition plan in place, you’re in trouble.
-This can also happen with new runners not understanding needs, which is why I wrote a whole post on sports nutrition for new runners
+Check out these tips for chews for running to ensure you’re getting enough carbohydrates during long distance events.

 Are you constantly tired and sore from the previous day’s run or workout, or wondering “Why am I not recovering from workouts?”